NORTH SHORE PHOTOGRAPHY

 WHO WE ARE

 His photo "Paddlers At Avalanche" (Outdoor magazine, Jan.
 2000, and Popular Photography, April 2000) and hand colored photo series "Points of View" (published in Aloha Magazine) won first place in the 'Best published' photo categories in the 1994 Hawaii Visitors Bureau Travel & Journalism Awards.
-His recently published photo history book: "Haleiwa: A Pictorial History" won the 2008 Hawaii Historic Society's Honorary Best Published Historic Publication Award, and the Haleiwa Chamber of Commerce 2008 Malama Ana Award.
-His last jobs were for the Warner Brothers movie, "The Big Bounce", the TV series pilot "Rocky Point", Universal Pictures, "Forgetting Sarah Marshall" , filmed on the North Shore, providing vintage photos of Haleiwa and surfing for background artwork, and mot recently "The Cleaner" for CBS/A&E Networks.
+His recently published photo history book: "Haleiwa: A Pictorial History" won the 2008 Hawaii Historic Society's Honorary Best Published Historic Publication Award, and the Haleiwa Chamber of Commerce 2009 Malama Ana Award.

-Bill is currently represented by Index Stock Imagery (an international stock agency based in New York), Art Hawaii (a division of Pictures Plus in Honolulu).
-He now specializes in printing historic and nostalgic images of Hawaii (aka Nostalgic Photos Hawaii) from the thousands of photos he has produced and collected as a professional photographer in the past four decades living in Hawaii, and sells his work in over 40 galleries and retail stores on Oahu, on e-Bay, and his website.
+He now specializes in printing and selling historic, stock, and nostalgic images of Hawaii (aka Nostalgic Photos Hawaii) from the thousands of photos he has produced and collected as a professional photographer in the past five decades living in Hawaii, sells his work in over 30 galleries and retail stores on Oahu, on e-Bay, and this website.
+He also is a contributing photographer to the North Shore News for over 40 years.

 northshorephoto@hawaii.rr.com